 Every day students would call in or forget their shifts, and I would be stuck cleaning up the resulting mess.
 At the time it was super frustrating, but in hindsight, it’s a little easier to empathize.

 Working through college can help offset some big expenses, but between classes, volunteer work, and enjoying some of the best years of your life, it can be difficult to fit into a rigid work schedule.

 That’s where the Internet comes in.

-If you’re in college and want to work but have trouble finding the time, these online jobs can give you the flexibility you’re looking for.
-Not to mention most of them pay way better than your regular campus positions.
+If you’re in college and want to work but have trouble finding the time, these online jobs for students to earn money can give you the flexibility you’re looking for.
+Not to mention working online often pays way better than your regular campus positions.
 Double win.

 1. Social Media Manager

 Most of us spend hours a week on social media anyway.
 Why not get paid for it?
 Every business uses social media, but managing it in-house is more expensive (employee taxes) and employees’ time is better spent elsewhere.

 That’s where independently contracted social media managers come in.

 Social media managers help build brand awareness by curating content, building relationships with potential customers, and driving new leads.
 Your job is to be the online voice of the company.

 Get started as a social media manager by approaching local businesses and telling them about your services.
 Start by reaching out to businesses you already frequent — yoga studios, coffee shops, boutiques, restaurants, etc.